Archiving for meetings and webinars

 Archival account settings

-Account administrators can configure archiving for their account from within their Account Settings page to specify the exact content to be archived for your account as well as customizing the Archiving disclaimer for users in your account.
+Account administrators can configure archiving for their account from within their Account Settings page to specify the exact content to be archived for your account as well as customize the Archiving disclaimer for users in your account.

 Note: Whiteboard drawings and annotations are a part of the overall video file.
 To notify users in your account about this, you can customize the archiving disclaimer.